usdoj-crt/crt-portal/README.md

 To add some test data with the form http://0.0.0.0:8000/form/ and then you can check it out in the backend view http://0.0.0.0:8000/form/view and the admin view at http://0.0.0.0:8000/admin/.

-Generate the SASS for the front end.
+Generate the SASS for the front end with gulp:
-    In another terminal, if you are doing front end work you will want
+    In another terminal, if you are doing front end work you will want to have gulp compile the css so you can instantly see changes.

     gulp watch